Kr1shnam00rth1/NetWonIPS/README.md

 ### Usage

 + To add any more snort rules with the different condition add the rule to ```snortRules.txt``` and add corresponding condition matching code in ```matchRules.py```.
-+ Make sure the ssh and ftp services are running.

 ```sh
   sudo apt install iptables